Is It Common To Get Cold Sores (Fever Blisters) During Pregnancy?

 2. Clinical medicine

 Before you take any medication for cold sores in pregnancy, talk to your doctor.
 Ideally, antiviral medications are prescribed to treat cold sores.
-According to the American Academy of Family Physicians, the common options include valacyclovir, famciclovir, and acyclovir during pregnancy (11).
+According to the American Academy of Family Physicians, the common options include valacyclovir, famciclovir, and acyclovir during pregnancy (12).
 These fall under pregnancy category B medications of the US Food and Drug Administration.
+While valacyclovir and acyclovir are often recommended for both primary and recurrent HSV infection that causes cold sores, famciclovir is not considered the first choice of drug during pregnancy (13).

 If the cold sores get severe, the doctor may change the dose or prescribe other treatment.